Rihand0/Quote-and-hashtag-generator-website--using-Flask/README.md

+This project was completed on 25/06/2025 and was uploaded at a later date on 18/12/2025.

 # Quote-and-hashtag-generator-website--using-Flask
 A Flask-based web app that generates Instagram-ready quotes and hashtags from user input, designed with a clean UI and demo-ready output.